david-wallace-croft/dioxus-prototype/README.md

   - Runs the "prettier" utility to format the generated HTML files
   - Useful for analyzing or debugging the generated HTML files

-## TODO

-- Restore the prettier configuration
-- Bump the version number

 ## History

 - 2022-08-21: Initial release